Aliases for TP53BP1 Gene

 GeneCards Summary for TP53BP1 Gene

 TP53BP1 (Tumor Protein P53 Binding Protein 1) is a Protein Coding gene.
-Diseases associated with TP53BP1 include Breast Cancer and Riddle Syndrome.
-Among its related pathways are Metabolism of proteins and DNA Double-Strand Break Repair.
+Diseases associated with TP53BP1 include Microcephaly And Chorioretinopathy, Autosomal Recessive, 3 and Microcephaly Chorioretinopathy Recessive Form.
+Among its related pathways are DNA Double-Strand Break Repair and Cell Cycle, Mitotic.
 Gene Ontology (GO) annotations related to this gene include sequence-specific DNA binding and p53 binding.

 UniProtKB/Swiss-Prot Summary for TP53BP1 Gene